 - NVAE: A Deep Hierarchical Variational Autoencoder, hosted by Danilo Rezende at DeepMind, Sept 2020.

-- On Continuous Relaxation of Discrete Latent Variables, hosted by Stefano Ermon, Stanford University, Nov 2019.
+- On Continuous Relaxation of Discrete Latent Variables, hosted by Stefano Ermon, Department of Computer Science, Stanford University, Nov 2019.

 - Area Chair: